intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/axolotl_quickstart.md

 ```

 Configure accelerate to avoid training with CPU.
-You can download a default accelerate setting with `use_cpu: false`.
+You can download a default `default_config.yaml` with `use_cpu: false`.

 ```cmd
 mkdir -p  ~/.cache/huggingface/accelerate/